nearlyinvoked/randomuser/README.md

 Hello my name is Kevin Reynaldo Laurens, this is my submission for Ajaib Web Engineer Test.
 You can try it here [Random User Table by Kevin](https://randomuser-table.vercel.app/) or you can try it on local with instruction below.

 This Project created with create-next-app with Typescript template.
 There is some small package that i install for this project like axios, moment, and tailwindcss.
-I don't use redux for state management even though i think it's better for better for readability and split the state from the main component itself.
+I don't use redux for state management in this project because the state in relative simple and the action is not really complex, even though i think it's better to use redux for better for readability and split the state from the main component itself.

 I create a pretty basic simple UI for this project using tailwindcss, there is a lot of UI kit like Material-UI that i generally use but the package is pretty big and there is already built-in function for the datatable which is not good because you guys asked for the table function to be coded from scratch